Chrome vs Edge: Which Offers Better Features and Security?

 - Some malware is secretly sitting in the browser.

-But anyway, in the Chrome vs. Edge RAM usage battle, Edge definitely takes the lead.
+But anyway, in the Google Chrome vs. Microsoft Edge RAM usage battle, Edge definitely takes the lead.
 In particular, the Microsoft browser has convenient efficiency mode that saves your battery’s life, and the sleeping tabs feature that automatically deactivates tabs you’re not currently using.

 To be more specific here, we tested both browsers in terms of RAM consumption intensity in Activity Monitor on a macOS device.
 Here is the result of our experiment: